mikro-orm/mikro-orm/CONTRIBUTING.md

 - All features or bug fixes **must be tested**, ideally by both unit tests and integration tests.
 - If you are implementing new feature or extending public API, you should **document it**.
 - Follow defined rules in [tslint.json](tslint.json).
-All these will be checked by Travis CI when you submit your PR.
+All these will be checked by GitHub Actions when you submit your PR.

 Some highlights: